oxfordcontrol/Clarabel.rs/README.md

 ConeSet probably doesn't want to live in the cones directory, but rather to be the DefaultCone.
 Maybe it could be CompositeCone and stay where it is.

+Take only upper triangle of P in DefaultProblemData.
+This means that something better than clone is required in the constructor.

 There are no checks at all on CSC constructor.
 At least nzval and rowval should be the same length, and colptr should agree with dims.w

 Use of underscores in private function names is totally inconsistent.
 What is the usual style, e.g. for the rust float formatting internal functions?